 Phone number: (800) 377-7713, (800) 377-7723, or (800) 377-7789

 Should I contact or pay Credit Management LP?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Credit Management LP for millions of clients nationwide.
+The most effective way to deal with Credit Management LP is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Credit Management LP on behalf of their clients.